random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 A rogue will possess certain unique skills in acquiring treasure, disabling traps, and avoiding danger.
 They wear leather armor or lighter to allow freedom of movement.
 They use small simple weapons that are easy to hide or carry such as daggers and slings.
-Dexterity is a rogue's prime stat.
+DEX is a rogue's prime stat.

 | XP      | LVL   | HP    | BAB | Stealth | Skill | LUCK |